Thermodynamic properties and Hilbert space of the human brain: Experimental Data

-All scans were acquired on a 7 T MR scanner (Siemens Healthcare, Erlangen, Germany) using a 32-channel head array coil (for RS-fMRI: 280 time points, TE $=$ 22 ms, TR $=$ 2.8 s, flip angle $= 80^\circ$, 62 contiguous axial slices, bandwidth = 2246 Hz/pixel, acquisition matrix = 106 $\times$ 106, voxel size $= 2 \times 2 \times 2 mm^{3}$; T1- weighted MRI: 3 D-MPRAGE sequence, TE $=$ 2.73 ms, TR = 2300 ms, T1 = 1050 ms, flip angle = $5^\circ$, bandwidth = 150 Hz$/$pixel, acquisition matrix = $320 \times 320$, voxel size = $0.8 \times 0.8 \times 0.8 mm^{3}$).
+All scans were acquired on a 7 T MR scanner (Siemens Healthcare, Erlangen, Germany) using a 32-channel head array coil (for RS-fMRI: 280 time points, TE $=$ 22 ms, TR $=$ 2.8 s, flip angle $= 80^\circ$, 62 contiguous axial slices, bandwidth = 2246 Hz/pixel, acquisition matrix = 106 $\times$ 106, voxel size $= 2 \times 2 \times 2~mm^{3}$; T1- weighted MRI: 3 D-MPRAGE sequence, TE $=$ 2.73 ms, TR = 2300 ms, T1 = 1050 ms, flip angle = $5^\circ$, bandwidth = 150 Hz$/$pixel, acquisition matrix = $320 \times 320$, voxel size = $0.8 \times 0.8 \times 0.8~mm^{3}$).

-In order to exclude anatomical abnormalities and abnormal frontal signal drop out, individual EPI data were visually inspected by two independent raters and an additional point-spread function (PSF) mapping protocol was scanned for EPI distortion correction.
+To exclude anatomical abnormalities and abnormal frontal signal dropout, individual EPI data were visually inspected by two independent raters, and an additional point-spread function (PSF) mapping protocol was scanned for EPI distortion correction.
 Twenty-three EPI scans out of 240 total scans were discarded and resulted in 19 subjects (7 female, age 27.1 $\pm$ 6.9 years) with a low-quality EPI in one or more sessions.

-Next, the pipeline developed in the 1000 Functional Connectomes Project (https ://www. nitrc.org/projects/fcon$\_$1000/) with few modifications were performed for data preprocessing.
-The major steps of this well-established pipeline included brain extraction, time slicing, realignment, nuisance regression, normalization, temporal filtering with a bandpass filter (0.01–0.1 Hz), and spatial smoothing (FWHM 6 mm).
-The framewise displacement was calculated and added as additional confound along with the motion parameters (three translations, three rotations), as well as the mean signals of white matter and cerebrospinal fluid (CSF), using a multiple linear regression for each subject.
+Next, the pipeline developed in the 1000 Functional Connectomes Project (https://www. nitrc.org/projects/fcon$\_$1000/) with few modifications was performed for data preprocessing.
+The major steps of this well-established pipeline include brain extraction, time slicing, realignment, nuisance regression, normalization, temporal filtering with a bandpass filter (0.01-0.1 Hz), and spatial smoothing (FWHM 6 mm).
+The framewise displacement was calculated and added as an additional confounding factor along with the motion parameters (three translations, three rotations), as well as the mean signals of white matter and cerebrospinal fluid (CSF), using a multiple linear regression for each subject.
 With the proposed image in standard MNI space, the parcellation scheme with 200 ROIs by Schaefer and colleagues \cite{data2} was applied in this study.
-In each subject, the average time course within each parcel was extracted and a 200$\times$200 adjacent matrix was created.
+In each subject, the average time course within each parcel was extracted, and a 200$\times$200 adjacent matrix was created.

 \end{enumerate}